EfrainJSantiago/Harvest-Heights/README.md

 Harvest Heights is a 2D platformer game project developed to practice and test our game development skills.
 The game was made for the class CCOM 4440: Python (Introduction to Videogames) at the University of Puerto Rico at Arecibo.

-As the name class name implies, the project game was developed fully in python.
+As the class name implies, the project game was developed fully in python.
 It was made using free sprites, assets, and sounds on itch.io.

-The ZIP package download for this project can be found here: [(https://github.com/EfrainJSantiago/Harvest-Heights)](https://github.com/EfrainJSantiago/Harvest-Heights)
+The ZIP package download for this project can be found here: [https://github.com/EfrainJSantiago/Harvest-Heights](https://github.com/EfrainJSantiago/Harvest-Heights)

 ## How to Run
 Run the main.py file to play the game.